tanghyd/capstone-dashboard/README.md

 # capstone-dashboard

+spaCy HTML is pre-computed into individual HTML files for each event_id, stored in `dashboard/data/html/spacy/`.

+We can easily save these HTML files as a JSON file where keys are event_ids and values are HTML strings - we'll have to see if having a separate HTML file or a single JSON file is better.
+Zip compression should help here a lot becuase HTML is quite repetitive in its chararacters.

 ## Flask
 Run with Flask on 0.0.0.0 port 8080:

 `cd dashboard`

 `python index.py`

 This can be changed in `dashboard/index.py`

 ## Gunicorn
 Run with Gunicorn on 0.0.0.0 port 8080:

 `cd dashboard`

 `gunicorn -b 0.0.0.0:8080 wsgh:server`

 ## Docker